cmanv/zwm/readme.md

 **-m** _message_socket_

 > Soecify a socket on which the window manager will send some status messages.
 This overrides any value defined in the configuration file.
+If this is unset no messages are sent.

 **-h**